Who needs therapy?

-S.T. also helps with social pragmatics and cognitive (receptive) skills.
+Speech therapy can also work on social pragmatics and cognitive (receptive) skills.

-All speech therapies are 1:1 with therapist and child.
-Medical based speech therapy is often much more intensive in a clinic medical setting.
+All speech therapies at Center of Development are 1:1 with therapist and child.
+Medical based speech therapy is often much more intensive than educational based services.
 Children who are delayed in speech skills often need this calm 1:1 environment to build self esteem and practice new speech patterns before feeling the confidence to do this in a group.

 Physical therapy focuses on treatment of orthopedic and structural problems such as decreased range of movement, stiffness or tightness of muscles or joints, pain, or muscle weakness.
 Physical therapy also works to improve a child's gross motor skill development which involves the larger movements the body needs to develop properly.
 These include rolling, creeping, walking, jumping, hopping, skipping, balancing, kicking, catching, and throwing.

 Clinical physical therapy is different than in school-based therapy with more time to work 1:1.
 Some children may need both educational and medical therapies to have optimal functional improvement.
 Physical therapists in the clinical setting may perform manual therapies and modalities that cannot be done under the scope of care in a school setting.

-Physical therapy is beneficial for infants with torticollis or stiffness of the neck, as well as for children with scoliosis or curvature of the spine, to decrease the likelihood that these conditions will become severe as the child grows.
+Physical therapy is beneficial for infants with torticollis (stiffness of the neck), as well as for children with scoliosis or curvature of the spine, to decrease the likelihood that these conditions will become severe as the child grows.

 Physical therapy can also help those who have difficulty with coordination, balance, or physical performance for sports activities.

 Physical therapy can help with athletic or other muscle injuries in school aged children.

 PT also is beneficial for children with Dyspraxia (Developmental Coordination Disorder), gross motor developmental delays or brain injuries.